 This is a small excerpt taking from their site here:

 Centuries ago, the people of the native Wappo Indian Tribe believed in the “Legend of the Healing Waters.”
 The Wappos noticed steam rising through the earth and the mineral waters bubbling out of the ground.
-Having discovered the healing properties of the waters and their restorative affect on tired and aching muscles, the Wappos used the mud to treat bee stings and sunburns with great success.
-Before long, word of the legend spread leading people to travel great distances in order to experience the benefits of the healing waters.
+Having discovered the healing properties of the waters and their therapeutic effect on tired and aching muscles, the Wappos used the mud to treat bee stings and sunburns with great success.
+Before long, word of the legend spread, leading people to travel great distances to experience the benefits of the healing waters.
 Visitors would relax in bamboo sweat lodges, soak in the natural pools, and take in the serenity of Mount Saint Helena.

 Visiting the Geyser

-The outer area has a few attractions such as the geyser, farm with goats, bocce ball courts, a small museum and bathrooms.
+The outer area has a few attractions such as the geyser, a small farm with goats, bocce ball courts, a small museum, and bathrooms.

-Most people just head over and sit next to the geyser to wait, so as to not miss the show.
+Most people just head over and sit next to the geyser to wait, not to miss the show.
 When I went, the guy checking me in told me that the geyser had exploded around 25 minutes prior and was set to go off soon, so I just grabbed a spot at one of the tables and relaxed while I waited for it.
+We came back again in 2021 and they had added a lot more spots for waiting.
+We had to wait for an hour and didn’t have any trouble doing so with all the stuff there was to do.

-I tried to watch it from many different angles so here is a few photos of it while it was erupting.
+I tried to watch it from many different angles, so here are a few photos of it while it was erupting.

-After it erupted, most of the 5 people there with me left, so I went and explored the rest of the small property.
+After it erupted, most of the five people there with me left, so I went and explored the rest of the small property.
+When I cam back in 2021, there was probably 50 people there watching it with me, so it has gotten a lot more popular.

-The funniest thing to me was the lama that they had called a guard lama.
+The funniest thing to me was the llama that they had called a guard llama.
 It was awesome to see it sitting there protecting the goats.
-They had a whole story on how these lamas look out for smaller creatures in their native habit, so I really hope that is true as it is pretty great.
+They had a whole story on how these llamas lookout for smaller creatures in their native habit, so I hope that is true as it is pretty great.

-After taking it all in I headed to the exit, not feeling ripped off, which is what I was worried about with this attraction.
-It would be an expensive spot for a whole family, but it was pretty unique and not something that I have seen before in California, so I have no problem recommending it.
+After taking it all in, I headed to the exit, not feeling ripped off, which is what I was worried about with this attraction.
+It would be an expensive spot for a whole family, but it was pretty unique and not something that I have seen before in California.
+It is totally worth visiting next time you are in the area!